Handle A Facebook Interaction

 - Sentiment—Can be Positive, Negative, Neutral or undeclared

 - View the Facebook reactions and the reactions count for each post or comment in Facebook.
-The reactions count gets refreshed at the time of interaction.
+The reactions count gets refreshed when receiving the interaction.
+You can also manually refresh the reaction count using the Refresh button.

 - Hide a root post on the brand’s Facebook page by clicking Hide Post or reveal a hidden post by clicking Unhide Post.
 This feature lets agents hide posts on a brand’s Facebook page instead of deleting them and later show the posts, if required.
 A hidden post is not visible to viewers of the page.
 This feature is available only for posts created by the page administrators; it is unavailable for visitors’ posts.